 • electronic formats

 Locating and/or producing Alternative materials takes time.
-Students are encouraged to submit their Alternative text needs to Disability Services (DS) as soon as they receive their course schedules.
+Students are encouraged to submit their Alternative text needs to the Center for Accessibility and Disability Resources (CADR) as soon as they receive their course schedules.

 Alternative Text Requests will be accepted after the due dates, but materials cannot be guaranteed in a timely manner.